|

 handling will prevent injuries.
 Furthermore, struggling can cause a weak

-or injured cat to tire quickly and can produce further shock and collapse.
+or injured cat to tire quickly and can produce further shock and

-Carrying a cat.
+Carrying a

-behind.
-Cover the eyes and ears with your other hand. --J. Clawson
+pressed out behind.
+Cover the eyes and ears with

-If able to handle, pick up the cat as described for
+If able to handle, pick up the cat as

 Cooperative Cat,